 I loved your children, but I didn’t want their pictures on my wall or dangling from my Christmas tree or sitting on my desk.
 Those spaces are for my own children.

 What your child’s teachers really want are gift cards to restaurants, stores, and cool educational websites.
 Your child’s teacher would genuinely appreciate some genuine appreciation.
-Teachers have very little spare time; gift cards to restaurants are really appreciated.
+Teachers have very little spare time, and we often get home long after dark and don’t have either the time or energy to cook; gift cards to restaurants are really appreciated.
 The best educational toys are found online, and since science isn’t tested in most states yet, science toys would be met with grateful thanks of such sincere intensity that you might shed a few tears, yourself.

 Teacher Appreciation certificates, good for merchandise, are also well-received.
 The simple act of letting a teacher know that he/she IS appreciated is really all we want, but a little swag added to it is nice, too.